-The Gray Oak pipeline is a 1,368-kilometre (850-mile) pipeline with an average annual capacity of 900,000 bpd stretching from the Permian basin to the U.S. Gulf Coast.
-Once completed, it will connect production in the Permian and Eagle Ford to market centers in Corpus Christi, Sweeny and Freeport, Texas.
-The first stage of the project came into service in November 2019 and it is expected that Gray Oak pipeline will be fully in service by Q2, 2020.
+The Gray Oak pipeline is a 1,368-kilometre (850-mile) pipeline with an average annual capacity of 900,000 bpd stretching from the Permian basin to the U. S. Gulf Coast.
+It connects production in the Permian and Eagle Ford Basins to market centers in Corpus Christi and Sweeny, Texas.
+The first stage of the project came into service in November 2019.
+An Open Season conducted in 2020 resulted in an expansion and a new destination in Victoria County, TX which is expected to be in service by mid-2022.

-Enbridge, through the Seaway Pipeline System, has two existing docks for export on the Gulf Coast at Freeport and Texas City.
-Freeport has a draft of 42 feet and can load at 20,000 barrels per hour and Texas City has a draft of 45 feet and can load at 35.000 barrels per hour.
-Texas City also has the capability to partially load a VLCC.
-Enbridge has negotiated an option to buy a portion of the Seaport Oil Terminal (SPOT).
-SPOT will provide direct loading capabilities into VLCCs which will provide a more efficient export solution.
-With a design loading rate of 85,000 barrels per hour, SPOT will be able to fully load a VLCC in 24 hours.
-SPOT is expected to receive permits in 2020 and be in service in 2023.
-Texas COLT will remain an option to be pursued should the market demand warrant.
+Enbridge, through the Seaway Pipeline System, has ownership in two existing docks, that are fully capable of importing and exporting crude oil on the Gulf coast at Freeport and Texas City.
+Freeport has a draft of 42 feet and can load at 20,000 barrels per hour and Texas City has a draft of 45 feet and can load at 35,000 barrels per hour.
+In addition, Enbridge has negotiated an option to purchase an equity interest in Enterprise's Sea Port Oil Terminal (SPOT).
+SPOT will provide direct loading capabilities into VLCCs, which will provide a more efficient export solution.
+With a design loading rate of 85,000 barrels per hour.
+SPOT will be able to load a VLCC in 24 hours.
+SPOT is expected to receive permits in 2021 with an estimated in-service date of 2023.

 The Express Pipeline delivers crude oil from Hardisty, Alberta to Casper, Wyoming.
-In early 2020 the capacity of the Express Pipeline was expanded to 287,000 bpd with the installation of drag reducing agent injection skids and optimization of pump stations.
-Further optimization efforts will increase the capacity to 310,000 bpd by Q3 2020.
-Deliveries can be made in Montana and Wyoming and on to a connecting facility servicing Utah.
+In early 2020 the capacity of the Express Pipeline was expanded to 287,000 bpd with the installation of drag reducing agent injection skids and pump stations optimization.
+Further optimization efforts will increase the capacity to 310,000 bpd by Q2 of 2021.
+Deliveries can be made in Montana, Wyoming, and to a connecting facility servicing Utah.
 Express Pipeline also interconnects with Platte Pipeline, which transports both WCSB and domestic production into PADD II.
-The ratio of WCSB and light domestic production influences Platte Pipeline system capacity; however, average annual capacity is approximately 164,000 bpd between Casper and Guernsey, Wyoming and 145,000 bpd between Guernsey, Wyoming and Wood River, Illinois.
+The ratio of WCSB to light domestic throughput influences Platte Pipeline System capacity; however average annual capacity is approximately 164,000 bpd between Casper and Guernsey, Wyoming and 145,000 bpd between Guernsey, Wyoming and Wood

+River, Illinois.
 Along this route, deliveries can be made in Wyoming and Illinois and on to connecting facilities servicing Colorado, Kansas and Oklahoma.

-The Platte to Spearhead Connection went in to service in April 2018, allowing Express-Platte barrels to access Cushing from Platte's Salisbury Terminal via the Spearhead Pipeline.
+The Platte to Spearhead Connection went into service in April 2018; allowing Express-Platte barrels to access Cushing from Platte's Salisbury Terminal via the Spearhead Pipeline.

-The Platte Pipeline between Casper and Guernsey is expandable up to an incremental 70,000 bpd of capacity with pump station optimization and construction of new pump stations.
-Work is ongoing to establish ISD and refined scope.
+The Platte Pipeline is expandable, between Casper and Guernsey, up to an incremental 60,000 bpd of capacity with pump station optimization and construction of new pump stations.
+Enbridge is pursuing this expansion project as part of a joint toll offering to provide firm service to the USGC.
+The project is targeted to be in service by the second half of 2023.